yozhgoor/yozhgoor/README.md

-Since then, I've contributed to the Rust and open-source ecosystem, experimented with WebAssembly, built some CLIs and APIs, explored some systems and currently learning about networking and security.
+Since then, I've contributed to the Rust and open-source ecosystem, experimented with WebAssembly, built some CLIs and APIs, explored some systems and learned about networking and security.

 <h2 align="center">Languages and Technologies</h2>